Privacy Policy

 7. 6a.
 Voice and audio recording

 8. 6b.
-YouTube content import
+URL, document, and external content import

 9. 7.
 Data retention and deletion